TEACHING AND LEARNING POLICY STATEMENT

 - positive notes or comments in their home/school record

-There is also a weekly achievement assembly where children are chosen to receive rewards for reading, being active, manners in the dinner hall, Star of the week and attendance.
-A termly Art Award is also given to a pupil from each class.
+There is also a weekly achievement assembly where children are chosen to receive rewards for reading, being active, manners in the dinner hall, good behaviour and attendance.
 Twice a year there are ‘Downs View has Talent’ assemblies where children audition and perform their talent to the rest of the school and their parents.
-An annual award in remembrance of a Governor is given to a year 2 pupil to recognise overall substantial achievement during their time at Downs View School.
 Class assemblies take place three times a year to parents for Key Stage 1 pupils to enable further celebration.
 In term 5/6 EYFS present their achievements in the same way.
-Book look days, weekly newsletters, exhibitions and Open Evenings also celebrate the achievements of our pupils.
+Book look days, weekly newsletters and Open Evenings also celebrate the achievements of our pupils.

 - Support the school’s ‘Good Behaviour’ policy

-- They participate in discussions regarding their child’s progress
+- They participate in discussions concerning their child’s progress and being realistic about their abilities, offering encouragement and praise

 - They support and address their child’s learning targets at home, understanding and reflecting with their child the progress which he/she is making.